 Picking fruits and vegetables has become one of our favourite family activities during summer and autumn.
 It makes for a fun day out, as well as a great learning experience, making our way through the crops, filling up baskets with delicious produce for a low price.

 At Garson Farm’s Esher location, in addition to the Pick Your Own Farm, you’ll find a large Garden Centre, Restaurant and a Farm Shop.
 There are restrooms and baby changing facilities within the Garden Centre, and a small playground near the restaurant.
 There are no toilet or restaurant facilities on the PYO Farm.

 You can walk around the farm, but the crops are very spread out across 150 acres so I would recommend driving to the fields.
 When you enter the PYO farm, you will need to show your confirmation email, either on your phone or a printed copy, so the staff can scan the Farm Pass barcode.

-The dirt road around the PYO farm is one-way and by most crops, there is a parking area and a kiosk with small blue punnets (that hold approximately 1 kg of produce) or large green punnets (that hold about 3 kg) which you can take free of charge.
-Plastic bags are also provided for vegetable picking.
+The dirt road around the PYO farm is one-way and by most crops, there is a parking area and a kiosk with small punnets (that hold approximately 1 kg of produce) or large punnets (that hold about 3 kg) which you can take free of charge.
+Compostable bags are also provided for vegetable picking.

 We go fruit picking at Garsons Esher every summer, and strawberries are always a highlight.
 Freshly picked strawberries are so delicious and absolutely worth coming out to a PYO farm to gather your own.
 It’s a fun experience that my kids look forward to each year.